 VAT Bad debt relief allows businesses that have made supplies on which they have accounted for and paid VAT but for which they have not received payment to claim a refund of the VAT.
 We explain the situations where the relief applies.
-If your business is in the Barnoldswick and Skipton area we, at Windle & Bowker can provide any further information you require on VAT matters.
+If your business is in the Barnoldswick area we, at Windle & Bowker can provide any further information you require on VAT matters.

 It is quite possible within the VAT system for a business to be in the position of having to pay over VAT to HMRC while not having received payment from their customer.

 Bad debt relief allows businesses, that have made supplies on which they have accounted for and paid VAT but for which they have not received payment, to claim a refund of the VAT by reference to the outstanding amount.

 The Conditions for Relief

 In order to make a claim a business must satisfy the following conditions:

 - goods and services have been supplied and the VAT in question has been accounted for and paid